Bitcoin Lesson Plan for Elementary Students

 Give your kid a question to think about until next time: “If you could only have 21 of something for the rest of your life, what would you pick and why?”

-- If they want to know more: Grab a copy of My First Bitcoin Book for a full A-Z walkthrough of Bitcoin concepts written for kids.
+- If they want to know more: For a complete A-Z introduction, My First Bitcoin Book covers all 26 concepts with illustrations kids actually enjoy.

 This site is created by a Bitcoin advocate and parent.
 It presents one perspective on money and financial education.
 Nothing here is financial advice.
 Bitcoin is volatile and you can lose money.
 Consult a licensed financial advisor before making investment decisions for your family.